SatStressGUI/SatStressGUI/README.md

 SatStressGUI 4.0 has been created upon efforts by
 Alex Patthoff, Robert Pappalardo, Jonathan Kay, Lee Tang Simon Kattenhorn, C.M.
 Cooper, Emily S. Martin,
-David Dubois, Ben J. Ayton, Jessica B. Li.
+David Dubois, Ben J. Ayton, Jessica B. Li,
+Andre Ismailyan, Peter Sinclair.

 ALL RIGHTS RESERVED.
 United States Government Sponsorship acknowledged.
 Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.